Tailored Access Operations

-The Office of Tailored Access Operations (TAO), now Computer Network Operations, and structured as S32, is a cyber-warfare intelligence-gathering unit of the National Security Agency (NSA).
+The Office of Tailored Access Operations (TAO), structured as S32, is a cyberwarfare intelligence-gathering unit of the National Security Agency (NSA).
 It has been active since at least 1998, possibly 1997, but was not named or structured as TAO until "the last days of 2000," according to General Michael Hayden.

 TAO identifies, monitors, infiltrates, and gathers intelligence on computer systems being used by entities foreign to the United States.

 History

-TAO is reportedly "the largest and arguably the most important component of the NSA's huge Signals Intelligence Directorate (SID), consisting of more than 1,000 military and civilian computer hackers, intelligence analysts, targeting specialists, computer hardware and software designers, and electrical engineers".
+TAO is reportedly "the largest and arguably the most important component of the NSA's huge Signals Intelligence Directorate (SID), consisting of more than 1,000 military and civilian computer hackers, intelligence analysts, targeting specialists, computer hardware and software designers, and electrical engineers.

+The office is currently known as Office of Computer Network Operations (OCNO)."

 Snowden leak

 A document leaked by former NSA contractor Edward Snowden describing the unit's work says TAO has software templates allowing it to break into commonly used hardware, including "routers, switches, and firewalls from multiple product vendor lines".
 TAO engineers prefer to tap networks rather than isolated computers, because there are typically many devices on a single network.